PowerCommands/KubernetesTutorials/README.md

 There could be some limitations if some interactions is required for instance login to a kubernetes environment with a password, the power command just passes through what you type to the kubectl.exe that was installed with Docker Desktop.

-The PowerCommands also includes automation functionality to publish the tutorials, applying the files from [src](src/) folder using the sort order of the file names.
+The PowerCommands also includes automation functionality to publish the tutorials automatically, applying the files from [src](src/) folder using the sort order of the file names.
+You could also startup the Kubernetes Dashboard or the ArgoCD Administration UI with decoding of the initial ArgoCD admin password that otherwise could be a bit tricky.

 ### Visual Code
 https://code.visualstudio.com/download